Keeper-Security/Commander/keepercommander/plugins/sshkey/README.md

 Commander Plugin for Generating SSH keys
 ----

-This plugin allows rotating a ssh keys used to access to remote systems.
-The password is used to encrypt a private key
+This plugin rotates and distributes SSH keys for the provided user on the local system.
+The 'Login' field of the Keeper record defines the user account which is being rotated.
+The 'password' field is used as the optional passphrase to encrypt the private key.
+The resulting SSH key information is stored in custom fields and sync'd to your Keeper vault.
+Any user or shared folder associated with the record is then accessible to any user with permission.

 ### Dependencies

-1) Add the following Custom Fields to the record that you want to rotate within Keeper
+1) Add the following Custom Fields to the Keeper record

 ```
 Name: cmdr:plugin
 Value: sshkey
 ```

-2) The plugin will use the Login field as the username of the passwd command when rotating a password.
+2) The plugin will use the 'Login' field as the username of the 'passwd' command

 ### Optional custom fields